SoftwareQuTech/qoala-mlir/docs/internals/functionize.md

    - op: %4 = qmem.measure %0 : i1
 ```

-However, the process of the group #2 does not seem to be correct:
+But the processing of group #2 is not correct:

 ```
 ------------------------